Jaime Valdés

-Jaime Andrés Valdés Zapata ([ˈxajme βalˈdes] born 11 January 1981) is a Chilean footballer who plays for Primera B de Chile side Santiago Wanderers.
-He usually plays as midfielder.
+Jaime Andrés Valdés Zapata ([ˈxajme βalˈdes] born 11 January 1981) is a Chilean former footballer who played as a midfielder.
 Valdés was member of his national under-20 national team in the 2001 FIFA World Youth Championship and has represented three times the senior team between 2001 and 2010.

 Product of Palestino prolific youth ranks, he has played more than ten years in Italy, where netted 38 goals in clubs like Bari, Lecce, Atalanta and Parma, being Fiorentina the only one club where he failed to score.
 After years spending in Europe, in 2014, Valdés returned to Chile and reached the Torneo Clausura title, as well as was awarded as the Chilean Footballer of the Year in December of that year.
 Having played fourteen seasons at Italy, is the Chilean with most consecutive season in it, being over Iván Zamorano who has a season less.

 Club career

 Beginnings and move to Italy

 Valdés started his career at Santiago-based Palestino.
 In December 1999, he was signed by then Italian Serie A side Bari along with countryman Pascual de Gregorio.
 He made his Serie A debut in the next season, on 15 October 2000.
 He replaced Rachid Neqrouz in the 84th minute when the team was a goal down to Juventus.
 The matched ended in 2–0.
 Valdés followed the team down to Serie B after the club's June 2001 relegation and became a first-team regular in the team, replacing Antonio Cassano.

 In August 2004, he was signed by Serie A side ACF Fiorentina in a co-ownership deal.
 As part of the deal, Massimiliano Scaglia moved in the opposite direction, also in a co-ownership deal.
 Valdés played his first league game for La Viola on 19 December 2004, a 2–0 victory over Chievo.
 He replaced Javier Portillo in the 76th minute, six minutes after Portillo scored the 2nd goal.
 He only played 5 Serie A matches for Fiorentina in the first half of the season.